dps923/winter2020/weekly-schedule.md

 On this page, you will find the DPS923 and MAP523 Weekly Schedule for the Winter 2020 academic term.

+> From Week 1 through to Week 9...
-> Our "week" consists of a Thursday lecture, and a Monday computer-lab.
+> Our "week" consisted of a Thursday lecture, and a Monday computer-lab.
+> Then from Week 11 on, our "week" was Monday and Thursday.

 All assignments are due on Mondays.